peterhinch/micropython-async/TUTORIAL.md

 explicitly yield control when the Python virtual machine can do it for me?

 When it comes to embedded systems the cooperative model has two advantages.
-Fistly, it is lightweight.
+Firstly, it is lightweight.
 It is possible to have large numbers of coroutines because unlike descheduled threads, paused coroutines contain little state.
 Secondly it avoids some of the subtle problems associated with pre-emptive scheduling.
 In practice cooperative multi-tasking is widely used, notably in